-The Daedalus Trust comprises a Board of Trustees, an Advisory Group and a small administration.
-The Board oversees activities and projects.
-The Advisory Group acts as an honorary and voluntary interdisciplinary forum that advises the Trustees on all Daedalus Trust activities.
+The Daedalus Trust comprised a Board of Trustees, an Advisory Group and a small administration.
+The Board oversaw activities and projects.
+The Advisory Group acted as an honorary and voluntary interdisciplinary forum that advised the Trustees on all Daedalus Trust activities.

 Daedalus Trust – Trustees

-Reflecting the multi-disciplinary nature of the topic, our Trustees and Advisory Group members include eminent names from many different strands of academia, business, human relations, the media, neurology, politics, psychology and psychiatry.
+Reflecting the multi-disciplinary nature of the topic, our Trustees and Advisory Group members included eminent names from many different strands of academia, business, human relations, the media, neurology, politics, psychology and psychiatry.

 The Rt Hon Lord David Owen CH FRCPBack to the top

 Lord Owen is a doctor by training and was neurology and psychiatric registrar at St Thomas’s Hospital, London, before becoming a Research Fellow.
 He then entered politics and under Labour Governments served as Navy Minister, Health Minister and Foreign Secretary.
 He co-founded the Social Democratic Party and was its leader from 1983-1990.
 From 1992-1995 he served as EU peace negotiator in the former Yugoslavia.
 He now sits as an independent social democrat in the House of Lords.
 Lord Owen is a Director of the Center for International Humanitarian Cooperation and was Chancellor of Liverpool University from 1996-2009.